-Each agent is aware of other agents that are within a specified range.
+Each agent is aware of other agents that are within a particular range.
 This range changes with the speed of the agent and the local density.
 Other agents inside the awareness range are called neighbours.
 An agent is aware of the location, speed, and size of its neighbours.

-surrounding neighbours
+Agent awareness of surrounding neighbours